 Boys and girls are safe and valued, well cared for by their families, and participating in their communities as agents of transformation.

-- World Vision helped strengthen child protection by ensuring that community members are equipped with the knowledge and advocacy skills to respond to abuse, neglect, and exploitation against children.
+- We helped strengthen child protection by ensuring that community members are equipped with the knowledge and advocacy skills to respond to abuse, neglect, and exploitation against children.

 - To encourage children's participation in their communities, we worked with partners to organize activities and events including International Children's Rights Day, Christmas celebrations, music and sport competitions, and Bible camps.